Can I Sue for a Tire Blowout?

 Other parties can be negligent and cause an accident.

 For example, if you are involved in a collision (single-car crash or multi-car) and your crash was brought about by a tire blowout, which party would be to blame for that?
 You’re probably thinking: Can I sue for a tire blowout?
 Yes, you can sue.
-You will have to prove fault, but you can go after the person responsible for your tire blowout.
+You will have to prove fault and demonstrate your injuries, but you can go after the person responsible for your tire blowout.

-You are fairly sure that a tire blowout is what caused you to crash, but how do you figure out what caused the blowout?
-You will have to determine what caused the blowout in the first place in order to figure out who is to blame, and thus who is liable, for your accident and related damages.
+You are fairly sure that a tire blowout is what caused you to crash and become injured, but how do you figure out what caused the blowout?
+You will have to determine what caused the blowout in the first place in order to figure out who is to blame, and thus who is liable, for your accident and injuries.

 - Defective Tire – If a defect in tread or some other defect of the tire caused the blowout, the manufacturer could be liable for your injuries and losses.